aminifardsima/Installation/Airflow-mlflow.md

 ```

-If you want to install pandas and sqlalchamy in the airflow
+If you want to install pandas and sqlalchamy in the airflow `Dockerfile` is:
 ```
 FROM apache/airflow:2.10.5